Ernest K. Gann: Airline career

 At the end of World War II, the Air Transport Command released the civilian pilots and aircraft to their airlines.
 American Airlines was assigned its pre-war routes, which were domestic routes only.
 The number-one senior pilot at American Airlines, E.L.
 "Slonnie" Sloniger, quit American Airlines and became the Chief Pilot at Matson Airlines, a new venture of the Matson Steamship Line.
 Sloniger recruited Gann, and after years of flying over the oceans to far-away destinations, the idea of flying domestic routes came as a disappointment, so he resigned from American Airlines and accepted Sloniger's offer.
 Gann flew a triangle route across the Western Pacific between Honolulu, San Francisco, and Los Angeles in DC-4 aircraft.
 This experience created ideas that were developed into one of his best-known works, The High and the Mighty, about a DC-4 flight from Honolulu to San Francisco.
 Matson ultimately ceased operations in its failed bid to break Pan Am's monopoly on international routes.
 Gann spent time collecting unemployment before landing a job with Transocean Air Lines, which flew unscheduled charter flights throughout the Pacific.
-Transocean used the same hangars at the Oakland airport that Matson used, and like Matson Airlines, soon ceased operations and left Gann unemployed.
+Transocean used the same hangars at the Oakland airport that Matson used and flew the same kind of aircraft (DC-4).
+However, it was in financial difficulties and from time to time, Gann found himself furloughed.
+By the time of the filming of The High and Mighty, Gann regarded himself an alumnus of the firm.

 Gann would fly for one more airline, many years later.
 After becoming a very successful novelist and screenwriter, Gann had the desire for one more aviation adventure.
 He ferried a DC-3 from California to Honolulu to Apia, Samoa for Polynesian Airlines.
 Gann spent time in Samoa flying the line and teaching the pilots to fly the DC-3.
 However, the heat of the tropics and homesickness got to him, and his last airline experience came to an end.